Curriculum Vitae

 Research Coordinator at the Centre for Contemporary Buddhist Studies, University of Copenhagen, 2020-present.

-Peer reviewer for: Ethnos: Journal of Anthropology, Ethos: Journal of the Society for Psychological Anthropology, American Ethnologist, Central Asian Survey, Swiss National Science Foundation, Études Mongoles & Sibériennes, Centrasiatiques & Tibétaines, Focaal: Journal of Global and Historical Anthropology, Social Analysis, Cambridge Journal of Anthropology, Anthropological Quarterly, Prace Etnograficzne, MAVCOR, Religions, Inner Asia, International Journal of Asian Studies, American Anthropologist, Social and Cultural Geography.
+Peer reviewer for: Ethnos: Journal of Anthropology, Ethos: Journal of the Society for Psychological Anthropology, American Ethnologist, Central Asian Survey, Swiss National Science Foundation, Études Mongoles & Sibériennes, Centrasiatiques & Tibétaines, Focaal: Journal of Global and Historical Anthropology, Social Analysis, Cambridge Journal of Anthropology, Anthropological Quarterly, Prace Etnograficzne, MAVCOR, Religions, Inner Asia, International Journal of Asian Studies, American Anthropologist, Social and Cultural Geography, South Asia Studies, Dutch Research Council, Environment and Planning E: Nature and Space, Journal of the Study of Religion, Nature and Culture, Journal of Material Culture, Worldwide Waste, Journal of Global Buddhism, Oxford Research Encyclopedia of Environmental Science, Africa, Geoforum, Journal of the Society for Asian Humanities.

 Co-organising the ‘Beyond the Suffusion of Surface : Plastic Use in Vivo’ panel with Kaming Wu (City University of Hong Kong) at the AAA annual meeting, Seattle, 2022.